mahmoodahmad100/magazine/README.md

 * admin credentials: `email: test@test.com` And `password: 123`
 * secondary admin credentials (can do like admin role but with limited role): `email: test1@test.com` And `password: 50505050`
 * normal user credentials: `email: test2@test.com` And `password: 80808080`
+#### Note that there are some issues because heroku PaaS:
+* when you open the previous link you may see no image for each post
+* when you open any post and you already liked a post or a comment you'll see `0 likes` but when you remove the like or add a new like it works

 ### Features(main features)
 * Admin panel